cfree/ng-rolodex/README.md

 - [ ] Revise Gulp.js script
     - Remove Compass, replace with Gulp packages
     - Utilize different scripts, styles assets for development and production
+- [ ] Deployment to Heroku

+## Installation

+1. Install, run MongoDB server `mongod`
+2. From the project root, run `npm install`
+3. From the project root, run `gulp build`
+4. From the project root, run `npm run serve`
+5. In a browser, navigate to [http://localhost:3000](http://localhost:3000)